systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 ## Sponsors List
-A sponsors list is a register within a scheme that stores all the sponsors in a scheme and the member classes within.

-Clicking the **Sponsors List** link will load the sponsors window which displays sponsors’ records in a grid table.
-To add a new employers to a scheme, Click **New Sponsor** button to load a sponsors details dialogue box which is used to capture an employers details.
-Click the **Details** button  to see the details of a selected sponsor on the list and
+Clicking the **Sponsors List** will open the sponsor’s window where sponsors’ records are displayed on a grid table.

-**Merge Selected** to make two or more sponsor into one.
-You can also filter records based on name, reference number or by scheme as shown below:
+Click **New Sponsor** button to add a new employer, click the **Details** button to see the all the details of a selected sponsor on the list, and the Merge Selected to combine two or more sponsors into one.
+Finally, you can filter records by name, reference number, or by scheme as shown below:

 <img  alt="Sponsors List" width="95%" height="auto"  class="center"  src="../media2/schemeM11.png">